Find out what estate agents do, how much they cost and what you should ask them when buying or selling a home.

 Use viewings to ask the agent questions about both the property and the local area.

-If you’re looking at a leasehold property, the agent should have information about the ground rent and service charges.
+If you’re looking at a leasehold property, the agent should know the ground rent and service charges.

 Putting in an offer

-Estate agents are legally obliged to pass on all offers to the seller.
+Estate agents must, by law, pass on all offers to the seller.